dalmiavaibhav/Object-detection-using-Tensorflow/README.md

   Implementation pre-requisites

-   Using tensorflow API to run pre-trained models requires some extra configuration.
+   Using tensorflow API to run pre-trained models.

       Step-1.
 Download tensorflow models repository (required for using its utilities) from